MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 [Back to top](#understand-how-you-can-drive-app-adoption)

-## Educate users and drive adoption change management for your app
+## Step 3: Educate users and drive adoption change management for your app

 Apps in Microsoft Teams are designed to enable collaboration between people in your organization.
 Enabling the right workflows and notifications for critical events in your apps in Teams enhances collaboration.
 The settings proactively notify the users on the tasks to be done and how to do those tasks.